mahshooq-karayil/data-analysis/README.md

 # Data Analysis Projects
-A repository for various data analysis projects, showcasing analysis, insights, and visualizations.
+A repository for data analysis projects, showcasing analysis, insights, and visualizations.

 ## Overview